 - Check delivery

-- Processing end-of-year tax forms
+- Processing year-end payroll and tax forms

 Payroll and its nuances need dedicated experts to successfully handle things.
 You can hire a bookkeeper, which is someone who can handle your payroll process, but you’re looking at about $75,000 a year if they are an employee on staff.

 You can outsource a professional bookkeeper.
-However, the costs may outweigh the advantages because of overhead costs that compare to that of a dedicated payroll solutions service.
+However, the outsourcing costs may outweigh the advantages because of overhead costs that compare to that of a dedicated payroll solutions service.

 With an employee app that makes information accessible at the click of a button and a painless process that easily converts timesheets into hours and wages, everything can be processed on time with no hassle.

 Manually inputting timesheets can leave room for error.
-With an automated system like Homebase, employees electronically clock in and out, so their breaks, overtime, time off, and accumulated time lives in one place.
+With an automated payroll system like Homebase, employees electronically clock in and out, so their breaks, overtime, time off, and accumulated time lives in one place.
 Any payroll or changes to their tax information can be confidentially changed online by the employee.

 At a reasonable price, it’s easy to make payroll for your business work for you.
 Sign up for Homebase today and see how effortless payroll can be.